'We are today the sum total of our past actions'

 and has held the offices of Secretary and Treasurer for most of the past 12

-Apart from brigade activities, Helen is a member of the
+Apart from brigade activities, Helen was a member of the

 Eurobodalla Volunteer Operations Support Group, doing radio communications for

 big fires and aviation at Fire Control.
-Helen is actively involved in Community
+Helen was also actively involved in Community

 Engagement and is a delegate for the RFSA.

-To recognise Helen's service to the brigade she has been made a life member.
+To recognise Helen's service to the brigade, tghe communitty and RFS generally she has been made a life member of the Malua Bay Rural Fire Brigade..

 Martin takes time out of his plumbing business